-Chris Keith: “Jens Schröter is one of the most important and innovative Jesus scholars in the world.
+“Jens Schröter is one of the most important and innovative Jesus scholars in the world.
 Building from detailed knowledge of the literary and archaeological remains of Jesus’ first-century contexts and a sophisticated understanding of the work of the historian, Jesus of Nazareth weaves a narrative that begins with the historical Jesus and his renewal movement for all Israel and ends with modern artistic depictions of Jesus.
 Students, lay readers, and scholars will all benefit greatly from this important work.” — Chris Keith, Professor of New Testament and Early Christianity, St. Mary’s University, Twickenham.

-Gerd Theissen: “Jens Schröter has written an excellen tbook about the historical Jesus.
+“Jens Schröter has written an excellen tbook about the historical Jesus.
 It not only avoids a radical skepticism, but also makes clear why both positions can be derived from our sources.
 It is sensitive for our modern tastes and prejudices, but rejects the idea that historians shape their image of the historical Jesus merely by their own values.
 Although historical Jesus research depends on our changing knowledge of the historical context of Jesus and our modern mentality, Schröter defends both the legitimacy of a theological access to Jesus and of historical Jesus research.
 Jesus of Nazareth is a very balanced book” — Gerd Theissen, Professor emeritus of New Testament Studies, University of Heidelberg

-Don Schweitzer: “this insightful, informative, well-written book carries forward the quest for the historical Jesus.
+“This insightful, informative, well-written book carries forward the quest for the historical Jesus.
 It is suitable for clergy, educated lay people, and New Testament scholars.
-Everyone interested in what can be known historically about Jesus should read it.”
-(Touchstone February 2016, 62-64: review is generally positive with some criticism relating to Schröter’s treatment of how the Easter faith arose).
+Everyone interested in what can be known historically about Jesus should read it.” — Don Schweitzer, Touchstone February 2016, 62-64.

-Nathan J. McKanna with Joseph D. Fantin: “For scholars engaged in historical Jesus studies, Schröter has provided an intriguing approach.
+“For scholars engaged in historical Jesus studies, Schröter has provided an intriguing approach.
 It attempts to adequately consider both historical findings and the interpretive picture of Jesus that has emerged throughout the generations since his earthly ministry.”
-(Biblical Sacra 2105 [October-December]: 495-497: review is critical in other respects)
+Nathan J. McKanna with Joseph D. Fantin, Biblical Sacra 2105 [October-December]: 495-497.

 Blog and other Online Responses